KjeldSchmidt/clarity-website/the-data-mesh-workshop.md

 nav-menu: true
 ---

-## Unlock the Power of Data Mesh: A Workshop for {TARGET AUDIENCE DESCRIPTOR?} 👩‍💼
+## Unlock the Power of Data Mesh: A Workshop for Data Conscious Leadership

 Data Mesh is a powerful approach to data architecture in complex data architectures - when done right, it can pave the way to fast and powerful data